Engineering Student Resume Examples

 Computing Skills & Certifications

-The skills certifications are the most employable information you could include on your resume.
+The certifications are the most employable information you could include on your resume.
 Relevant skill certifications would depend upon the field of engineering you’ve specialized in.
-Do research, talk to your lecturers, and refer to the job advertisements to find out the certifications in demand.
+Conduct research, consult with your lecturers, and review job advertisements to determine the certifications in demand.

-Some of these certifications are free and most of them you can get online.
+Some of these certifications are free, and most can be obtained online.
 Here are a few popular skill certifications for engineers:

 - Six Sigma Green Belt Certification